rbtcollins/bitnami-docker/gke/wordpress/README.md

 You can scale down in the same manner.

+> **Note**: The MariaDB master controller cannot be scaled.

 ## Take down and restart Wordpress

-Because we used a persistent disk for the MariaDB pod and used Google cloud storage for files uploaded in Wordpress, your Wordpress state is preserved even when the pods it's running on are deleted.
+Because we used a persistent disk for the MariaDB master pod and used Google cloud storage for files uploaded to the Wordpress media library, the state of your Wordpress deployment is preserved even when the pods it's running on are deleted.
 Lets try it.

 ```bash
 $ kubectl delete rc wordpress-apache